 Listening Actively to Deep Emotions

 The goal is to hear the child’s world without judgment while communicating full acceptance.
 To that end I offer a convention, ordered intentions, to optimize the chances for actually helping.
 For me, some opportunities work better than others, but I know I have a practical strategy that optimizes my leadership.

 Active Listening Convention

 Imagine you have a child who is upset, fearful, withdrawn, hurt, etc. These are steps in using this opportunity for mutual benefit.

 - Describe what you physically see.

 - Paraphrase whatever message the child is sending.
 Keep continuing to paraphrase.
 Share something parallel in your own life.
 The goal is to deeply hear without judgment.

 - Offer names for the emotion(s), avoiding the words mad, sad, and angry.
-Use the linked Emotion Vocabulary discussion and Vocabulary of Emotions PDF as a reference.
+Here is the link a reference sheet: Vocabulary of Emotions PDF .

 - Describe the current situation and the opportunity options available at this moment.

 Applying the Convention to Grace